quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 in use for the connection is the version that the server sent in the Chosen Version field of its Version Information.
-That remains true even if other versions were used in the Version field of long headers at any point in the lifetime of the connection; endpoints MUST NOT change the version that they consider to be in use based on the Version field of long headers as that field could be forged by attackers.
+That remains true even if other versions were used in the Version field of long headers at any point in the lifetime of the connection.
+In particular, since during compatible version negotiation the client is made aware of the negotiated version by the QUIC long header version (see {{compat-vn}}), clients MUST validate that the server's Chosen Version is equal to the negotiated version; if they do not match, the client MUST close the connection with a version negotiation error.
+This prevents an attacker's ability to influence version negotiation by forging the Version long header field.

 # Client Choice of Original Version